Medical Schools with DEI Offices

 “In order to address equity in healthcare, we must provide equitable educational opportunities for our future healthcare professionals.
 Here at Rosalind Franklin University, we are committed to doing just that.
 RFU is dedicated to fostering inclusive teaching practices and delivering excellence in healthcare education.”

-The Office of Faculty Advancement and Community Engagement
+Office of Engagement and Community Impact

 Office of Diversity, Equity, and Inclusion